wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

       points(trans3d(xpoints$Point[i], 5, 0, pmat = res), col = "#000000", pch = xpoints$Label[i], cex = 1)
     }

+`axes = F` means no axes are drawn, which means that there is no scale on the z-axis to show how many items are in the collection.
+It's easy enough to enable axes if needed, but it doesn't seem necessary to have them to simply give a quick impression of how two collections compare.

 ## Comparing branches

 [University of Toronto Libraries](http://www.library.utoronto.ca/) is a large system, with over fifty branches.
 The two biggest are Robarts (holding arts, humanities and social sciences) and Gerstein (science).
 Comparing those two will show how starkly different their holdings are.